MikiWolfe/Internet-Retail-Database/README.md

 Link to the repo: https://github.com/MikiWolfe/Internet-Retail-Database

 ### Image of application
-Link to a screenshot of the application: *LATER*
+Link to a screenshot of the application: https://raw.githubusercontent.com/MikiWolfe/Internet-Retail-Database/main/Screenshot.png